Tecdiary/mps-guide/ibis/content/019 readme.md

 ### How can I translate into other language?

 Please duplicate the `modules/MPS/Resources/lang/en.json` & `modules/MPS/Resources/lang/en` and rename the `en` to your language code i.e, `es` for Spanish & `fr` for French.
-Lastly translate all the files to your language.
+Now you can translate all the files to your language.
+Lastly build with `npm run mps:p`

 ### How can I enable Indian GST?